johnwhitington/cpdf-source/cpdf.1.md

 **-embed-std14**

-: Embed Standard 14 fonts given their path (see cpdfmanual.pdf for details).
+: Embed standard 14 fonts given their path (see cpdfmanual.pdf for details).

 **-process-struct-trees**